-3)-Supplemental Document Response #13-The documents you referenced as documents exchanged with Manal Yousef only include the deed, mortgage, mortgage note and certain wire transfers from someone else-please confirm there are no letters, faxes, emails, documents showing any interest payments to her (as alleged word mode) powere of atterney.

-alleged were made), powers of attorney, pre-mortgage negotiations or any other documents exchanges with your client and her or her agent.
+Supplemental Document Response #13-The documents you referenced as documents exchanged with Manal Yousef only include the deed, mortgage, mortgage note and certain wire transfers from someone else-please confirm there are no letters, faxes, emails, documents showing any interest payments to her (as alleged were made), powers of attorney, pre-mortgage negotiations or any other documents exchanges with your client and her or her agent.
 (Emphasis added.)

-59.64.
-On August 5, 2016, Fathi Yusuf's counsel responded that he had initiated a "reasonable search" as to his client and his client's documents, and falsely represented - on behalf of Fathi Yusuf -- there was no such power of attorney.
+64. On August 5, 2016, Fathi Yusuf's counsel responded that he had initiated a represented - on behalf of Fathi Yusuf -- there was no such power of attorney.